kontena/kontena/docs/using-kontena/nodes.md

 #### Remove a Node

 ```
-$ kontena node rm test-node
+$ kontena node rm core-03
 Destructive command.
-To proceed, type "test-node" or re-run this command with --force option.
+To proceed, type "core-03" or re-run this command with --force option.
-> Enter 'test-node' to confirm:  test-node
+> Enter 'core-03' to confirm:  test-node
  [done] Removing test-node node from development grid
 ```